thoas/forj/README.rst

 forje
 =====

-forje is the personal project of Michel Berrard.
+forje is the personal project of Michel Berard.

 Installation
 ------------